IntelLabs/t2sp/t2s/tests/performance/gemm/README.md

     Look for the static analysis report in `a/reports/report.html`.
 For the options of the `aoc` command, refer to the [Best Practice Guide](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/hb/opencl-sdk/aocl-best-practices-guide.pdf).

     **DevCloud**: This step might take 4-6 hrs.
-To avoid the above command from being killed automatically by the system, from the headnode `login-2`, submit a batch request.
-For example,  write a file:
+To avoid the above command from being killed automatically by the system, exit your current compute node, and from there (the headnode `login-2`), submit a batch request.
+For example,  write a file at $HOME:

     ```
     # file batch.sh
+    cd path/to/t2sp
-    source /data/intel_fpga/devcloudLoginToolSetup.sh
+    source setenv.sh devcloud
-    tools_setup -t A10DS
+    cd t2s/tests/performance/gemm
     env BITSTREAM=a.aocx AOC_OPTION="-v -profile -fpc -fp-relaxed -board=$FPGA_BOARD" ./a.out
     ```

-    Then from the headnode `login-2`, submit a batch request like this:
+    Then submit a batch request like this:
     ```
     devcloud_login -b A10PAC 1.2.1 walltime=08:00:00 batch.sh
     ```